smusgrav/auslanguage/README.md

 # auslanguage
-Survey data and tools for Australian slang.
+## Survey data and tools for Australian slang.

+Part of the project: **Metaphors and Identities in the Australian Vernacular** funded by the Australian Research Council (ARC SR200200350)

+We collected data via an online survey, the notebook here allows complex queries across that data.